 You must pay your rent and service charge.
 If you don’t then you may lose your home.
 If you are having difficulty paying your rent please let us know.
 The sooner you talk to us, the easier it will be for us to help you.
 We have specialist advisors who can help you make the most of your money and any benefits you are entitled to.

-Read our rent charges frequently asked questions.
+Read our rent charges questions and answers.

 At the start of your tenancy, you will be asked how you would prefer to pay your rent.
 You can change this payment method at any time by contacting us.

 You can pay online, by phone, or direct from your bank account.
 Find out more about ways to make a payment.